annashipman/annashipman.github.io/_posts/2016-09-16-how-to-blog.md

 ## Don't be perfectionist

-Before I started blogging, I worried for quite some time about what I would say, how I would know to write about, or whether it would be  being interesting.
+Before I started blogging, I worried for quite some time about what I would say, how I would know to write about, or whether it would be interesting.
 In the end I decided to just go for it (hence the name of my blog).

 My early posts are really very boring; they were just details of me getting to grips with Unix.
 I doubt anyone read them.
 But it got me started, and it got me into the habit of writing things up and speaking into the void.